Managing small-acreage horse farms in Central and Eastern Oregon

 Because small-acreage owners lack the space of larger farms and ranches, they are confronted with a unique set of challenges.
 We’ve tailored our recommendations for small farms, but they can be adapted to larger farms as well.
 Options for low-cost and higher-cost approaches for irrigated and nonirrigated operations are included.

 This publication is a place to start.
-Contact your local OSU Extension office or consult the resources listed at the end of this publication when you need more in-depth information.
+Contact your local OSU Extension office or consult the resources listed at the end of this publication for more in-depth information.

 What makes horses different?

-Horses are adapted to immense, arid grasslands.
-In their natural environment, they roam a range.
+Horses are adapted to and once roamed immense, arid grasslands.
 Living like this, they stay in one area for only a short time and have little impact on the environment.
 When we keep horses on small acreages, we must use management practices to minimize their impact.

-Most horse owners know that horses are different from other livestock in their behavior and also in how and what they eat.
-Our reasons for owning horses often are different too.
+Most horse owners know that horses are different from other livestock in their behavior, and in how and what they eat.
+Our reasons for owning horses are often different, too.

 Activity level